-Expedition 334 is the first research endeavor to drill into the sediments and basalts of Cocos Ridge, which is the trace of the Galapagos hotspot on the Cocos plate.
-We successfully recovered ~80 m of Cocos Ridge basalts, underlying ~100 m of biogenic pelagic sediments, mainly siliceous to calcareous oozes.
+Expedition 334 is the first research endeavor to drill into the sediment and basalt of Cocos Ridge, which is the trace of the Galapagos hotspot on the Cocos plate.
+We successfully recovered ~80 m of Cocos Ridge basalt, underlying ~100 m of biogenic pelagic sediment, mainly siliceous to calcareous oozes.

 Approximately 170 tephra layers were described and sampled from the cored holes at four different sites with ages ranging from middle Miocene to the present.
-Postcruise analyses of the tephra will shed light on the evolution of the magmatic arc, including the deactivation of the volcanoes located on the present-day location of the Talamanca Cordillera.
+Postcruise analyses of the tephra will shed light on the evolution of the magmatic arc, including the deactivation of the volcanoes located on the presentday location of the Talamanca Cordillera.